keymanapp/keyman/linux/mcompile/keymap/README.md

 ToDo in get_VirtualKey_Other_From_SC:  what if we use  column 3(altgr) and 4 (shift+altgr) ??
 TODO where to store VK_CANCEL.... in km_types.h or elsewhere?
-ToDo check up to 8 shiftstates ( find symbols-file with 8) TODO get_position_From_VirtualKey_US: take care of the other shiftstates ToDo use _free(keyvals);   g_free(maps);
+ToDo check up to 8 shiftstates ( find symbols-file with 8) ToDo use _free(keyvals);   g_free(maps);
+ToDo use u16string OR wstring-functions only and remove the other

 TODO next:
-    - mc_import-rules (from ~ l.
-790) see if everything gives the same result on win-Lin
     - check if I use char16_t everywhere instead of wchar_t or char
+    - Check/find use of wchar_t/wstring and replace with char16_t/u16string
     - replace GDK
-    - see in which files I can put some functions (e.g. incxstr) that were duplicated or even #include their original location
-    - remove USE_GDK
     - what is wrong with kp->dpBitmapOffset/BitmapSize ?
-    - Check/find use of wchar_t/wstring and replace with char16_t/u16string
     - check call by reference/value
 TODO ...